Magento 2.3 mysqldump done right

 1 minute read

-Over time, I developed a quick mysqldump command that will dump the Magento 2 database in a nice, easy to import format without the DEFINERS and one that will also include the inventory_stock_1 view.
+Over time, I developed a quick mysqldump command that will dump the Magento 2 database in a nice, easy-to-import format without the DEFINERS and one that will also include the inventory_stock_1 view.
 Note the _1 at the end.
-That means one view for each store id.
+That means one view for each store ID.

 mysqldump --single-transaction -u username -p database_name --triggers | sed -e 's/DEFINER[ ]*=[ ]*[^*]*\*/\*/' | gzip > database_name_.`date +"%Y%m%d"`.sql.gz